Hameon4/Arduino-to-Thinger.io/README.md

 # Arduino-to-Thinger.io
-Connecting the Arduino Uno Wifi to the Thinger.io interface
+Connecting the Arduino Uno Wifi Rev2 to the Thinger.io interface

+To do that:
 1) Create an account in Thinger.io
 2) Go to devices, and add a new device.
 3) There enter all fields necessary.